MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/ontology-concepts.md

 # Entities and ontologies

 The ontology is the key part of your knowledge graph.
-It defines the entities, properties and relationships that you need, to enable the use-cases and analyses that you want.
+It defines the entities, properties, and relationships that you need, to enable the use-cases and analyses that you want.

 ## Ontology creation in Enterprise Graph